 It’s a nice shoe to have for your daily outings and such.
 For ‘faster’ shoe options, keep reading.

-3) Daily neutral trainer: Reebok Harmony Road 3.5
+3) Affordable neutral trainer: Reebok Endless Road 2

 The Floatride Run Fast 2 is one of the three (not counting the Floatride Run 2 ) performance running shoes in Reebok’s line that uses the lightweight Pebax foam.